Green function of the P\"{o}schl-Teller potential: Introduction

 As it should be clear, the aim of this article is to concentrate on physical intuition, not on precision.
 Indeed, the results that we will obtain in Section~\ref{sec:response} are a poor fit to the true waveforms of plunging BHs.
 However, we will find several surprising new results showing that the Leaver decomposition into QNM, tail and prompt response is probably not a true representation of the signal at all times.
 Indeed, even in this simplified model, we find that the prompt response (integral of the Green function along high-frequency arcs) is zero, while there is another \textit{early time} contribution to the Green function at times before the onset of QNM ringing.
+This contribution comes from a decomposition of the Green function into ingoing and outgoing components before QNM ringing.
 In some sense, our results can be considered as an improvement of the toy-models considered in~\cite{Lagos_2023,Chavda:2024awq,Szpak:2004sf}, where the potential was a simpler delta-function or a decaying exponential.
-They can also be regarded as a quantification of how much the branch cut integral contributes to the Green function of the RWZ potential at all times, since the P\"{o}schl-Teller potential can be regarded as a RWZ potential to which one has removed the power-law tail.
+They can also be regarded as a quantification of how much the branch cut integral contributes to the Green function of the RWZ potential at all times, since the P\"{o}schl-Teller potential can be regarded as a RWZ potential to which one has removed the power-law tail, and the branch cut is known to originate from the long-range properties of the potential~\cite{Leaver:1986gd, PhysRevD.55.468}.

 Going further and using our analytic expression for the Green function to integrate the equations for a plunging point-particle, we will find that the resulting waveform can be decomposed in several pieces.
-The first one is a \textit{direct propagation} contribution, travelling exactly on the light-cones of the Green function.
+The first one is a \textit{direct propagation} contribution, travelling exactly on the light-cones of the Green function~\footnote{Notice that, in this article, we will loosely denote as ``light-cones of the Green function'' the characteristic lines of the Green function for the $\ell=2$ gravitational radiation.
+They are different from the light-cones of the full \sch Green function, which are null geodesics of the \sch spacetime.
+The latter are recovered by summing the multipole-expanded Green function over all the different $\ell$ modes, see e.g.~\cite{Casals:2019heg}. }.
 This piece just tracks the source term of the RWZ equations at retarded times.
 The second piece is \textit{historical}, i.e. it depends on the past history of the system inside the light cone.
 QNM oscillations are part of this historical wavefunction, but there is also an early time historical piece.

 We note that a recent article~\cite{DeAmicis:2025xuh} has computed the historical QNM piece of the full RWZ equations, properly taking into account causality conditions.
 When possible, we will qualitatively compare our results to theirs, showing that we also recover the so-called \textit{redshift} (or \textit{horizon}) modes in the waveform in the regime where it is usually thought that only QNM oscillations subsist.
 The existence of these new modes could sensibly modify our picture of the waveform in the QNM regime, as the dominant redshift mode is less damped than the first overtone for $\ell=2$ perturbations.
 On the other hand, we will explain why we disagree with a recent proposal indicating a screening of the redshift modes~\cite{Oshita:2025qmn} in Section~\ref{sec:remarks}.